hazelcast/hazelcast/hazelcast-documentation/src/Map-Persistence.md

 -   The entry is marked as dirty so that after `write-delay-seconds`, it can be persisted.

+***ATTENTION:*** *If a map entry is marked as dirty, i.e. it is waiting to be persisted to the `MapStore` in a write-behind scenario, it will not be eligible for eviction*

 Same behavior goes for the `remove(key)` and `MapStore.delete(key)` methods.
 If `MapStore` throws an exception, then the exception will be propagated back to the original `put` or `remove` call in the form of `RuntimeException`.
 When write-through is used, Hazelcast will call `MapStore.store(key,value)` and `MapStore.delete(key)` for each entry update.
 When write-behind is used, Hazelcast will call`MapStore.store(map)`, and `MapStore.delete(collection)` to do all writes in a single call.
 Also, note that your MapStore or MapLoader implementation should not use Hazelcast Map/Queue/MultiMap/List/Set operations.
 Your implementation should only work with your data store.
 Otherwise, you may get into deadlock situations.

 Here is a sample configuration: